divanshu-06/Summer-Analytics_2025/Final_Capstone_Project/README.md

    The output from the model is emitted in real-time for each parking slot and timestamp.
 Pathway handles the continuous flow of this data.

 7. **Bokeh Visualization**
    Real-time line charts plot the price evolution for each slot using Bokeh.
-These charts help visualize and validate the smoothness and correctness of price changes.
+These charts help visualize the price changes.

 ---